Making the healthiest choice possible

-Out of these 287 chemicals, 133 are linked to cancer in animal tests.
-151 are linked to birth defects.
-153 can alter the hormone system.
-185 are associated with infertility and reproductive problems.
-130 affect the immune system and 157 are toxic to the nervous system.
+Out of these 287 chemicals, they linked 133 to cancer in animal tests and 151 to birth defects.
+They found that 153 can alter the hormonal system, 185 are associated with infertility and reproductive problems, 130 affect the immune system, and 157 are toxic to the nervous system.

 Industrial pollution begins in the womb.

-1- Local and Seasonal Foods Organic
+1- Organic Local and Seasonal Foods

-2- Local and Seasonal Foods Non-Organic
+2- Non- Organic Local and Seasonal Foods